TAILOR-UoB/collaboration-exchange-fund/README.md

   - Expected Results: Please include milestones with timeline estimates.
 This could include datasets, code release, tech reports, publications, presentations,...
 - Impact: How will the visit impact you (e.g. your career) or the scientific community?
 - Execution: Motivate your choice of host lab, visit duration, and starting date.
 - Funds needed: Requested amount.
 Provide estimates of your main expenses.
-Note the [maximum ‘per diem’ reimbursement amounts](https://tailor-network.eu/wp-content/uploads/2022/05/TAILOR_travel_rates.pdf?_ga=2.44618852.137512683.1666703251-1181339180.1666703251&_gl=1*1yfq1b6*_ga*MTE4MTMzOTE4MC4xNjY2NzAzMjUx*_ga_86QR8E54YE*MTY2Njc3NzU3NC4zLjEuMTY2Njc4MTI0NS4wLjAuMA..).
+This calculation should be based on your own organisation's policy for travel expenses and per diem allowances.
 - Additional information: Is there anything else that we should know about you (e.g. personal information), the host, or the proposed research?

-In the appendices, you need to submit your Curriculum Vitae (CV) and an invitation letter from your host stating that they will host you during the indicated period.
+In the appendices, you need to submit the following:

+1. your Curriculum Vitae (CV), and
+2. an invitation letter from your host stating that they will host you during the indicated period, and
+3. a letter of support from your own organisation’s main TAILOR scientist (the name of that person can be found on the Partner page).
+The letter of support should clearly state that your own organisation will pay the costs related to the research visit using additional funding provided within the TAILOR project as a budget transfer between partners.

 ### What’s important?